WattoRex/lionra-sharepanel/README.md

 ### Partial override

-Pass a `LocaleStrings` object to override only the strings you need — all other strings fall back to the `'en'` base:
+Pass a `LocaleStrings` object to override only the strings you need, all other strings fall back to the `'en'` base:

 ```js
 SharePanel.init({